daverbk/jmc/knowit.md

 The execution of `Javac` is divided into the following phases:

-1. All the source files specified on the command line are read, parsed into syntax trees, and then all externally visible definitions are entered into the compiler's symbol tables.
+1. All the source files specified on the command line are read, parsed into syntax trees, and then all externally visible definitions are entered into the compiler's symbol tables
 2. All appropriate annotation processors are called.
-If any annotation processors generate any new source or class files, the compilation is restarted, until no new files are created.
+If any annotation processors generate any new source or class files, the compilation is restarted, until no new files are created
 3. Finally, the syntax trees created by the parser are analyzed and translated into class files.
 During the course of the analysis, references to additional classes may be found.
-The compiler will check the source and class path for these classes; if they are found on the source path, those files will be compiled as well, although they will not be subject to annotation processing.
+The compiler will check the source and class path for these classes; if they are found on the source path, those files will be compiled as well, although they will not be subject to annotation processing

 <div align="center">
   <img alt="Javac flow" src="assets/javac-flow.png" title="Javac flow"/>